mszymanowicz/Mask_RCNN/README.md

 To give credit, where credit's due, congratulations for an outstanding work (especially fantastic .ipynb debuggers and easy-to-understand code) to the team of Matterport.
 My project is essentially a deep modification of your Mask R-CNN implementation. https://github.com/matterport/Mask_RCNN

+I also provide a detailed description of network and results of a few experiments in Polish.
+At the same time, it is my Bachelor's thesis, which got the highest marks.

 # Brief installation guide for Linux
 For GPU users:
 Example CUDA/CUDNN configuration: